 While self-organizing teams don’t have a manager overlooking everything, there is usually a mentor to help guide everyone.
 The biggest advantage with self-organizing teams is that instead of a manager pushings tasks, team members get to decide what tasks they want to work on.

 The Agile Manifesto does not have a clear definition of a self-organizing team in the original document.
-However, over the years, Agile and Scrum experts have defined some of the important characteristics of a self-organizing team are:
+However, over the years, agile project management methodology and scrum methodology experts have defined some of the important characteristics of a self-organizing team are:

 When there is no manager to bring the team together and push orders, it is up to the members to communicate and work with each other.
 As a result, self-organizing teams need to be highly collaborative and work as a close unit.

-As part of a self-organizing team, members need to constantly seek for opportunities of growth and look for all the different ways that they can improve their skills to increase the overall productivity levels.
+As part of a self-organizing team, members need to constantly seek opportunities growth and look for all the different ways that they can improve their skills to increase the overall productivity levels.